Physiotherapy for Headaches — Real Relief, Lasting Results

 - You have a history of neck pain, whiplash, or MVA injury

-- Your headaches are associated with jaw clicking, grinding, or facial pain
+- Your headaches are associated with jaw clicking or facial pain

 - You experience headaches during or after screen-based work

-- You're pregnant and want a drug-free headache solution
+- You are pregnant and want a drug-free headache solution

-- You've had a concussion and are experiencing persistent headaches
+- You have had a concussion and are experiencing persistent headaches

 - Over-the-counter pain medications are becoming less effective

-- Headache is accompanied by fever, stiff neck, or rash
+- Headache with fever, stiff neck, or rash

-- You experience sudden confusion, slurred speech, or vision loss
+- Sudden confusion, slurred speech, or vision loss

 Physiotherapy techniques for headache relief